kirkone/vsts-dnx-tasks/README.md

 The Task will look in **Working folder**/src/**Project Name** for a project.json and starts building this project.

-**Side note**: All your npm, grunt, bower and so on tasks should be before this task to make sure all the generated content is included in the output.
+> All your npm, grunt, bower and so on tasks should be before this task to make sure all the generated content is included in the output.

-## DNX Tasks Publish Web Package
+## <a name="publishwebpackage"/>DNX Tasks Publish Web Package ##

 todo...

-## DNX Tasks Azure SlotSwap
+## <a name="slotswap"/>DNX Tasks Azure SlotSwap ##

-todo...
+If you use deployment slots in your Azure Website and want to switch the slots after deployment you can use this task.

+In "**Azure Classic Subscription**" select the subscription your Website is assigned to.
+The Name of the Azure Website have to be in "**Web App Name**".
+Specify the slots you want to swap in the "**From**" and "**To**" fields.